For Educators

 1. Play the simulation yourself to understand the experience

-2. Review teaching materials
+2. Review the facilitator guide and teaching materials

 3. Choose your implementation approach and adapt materials